 Facilitating the Process

-In the role of meeting facilitator, the consultant makes sure that the planning sessions are productive, stay on track by:
+In the role of facilitator, the consultant makes sure that planning sessions stay on track by:

 Asking Probing Questions

 Asking challenging questions is critical to get to the root causes of the issues the company is facing and to understand the true state of the business.

 Although it’s important to be sensitive to corporate culture and having a professional “bedside manner”, a good strategy consultant should not avoid bringing up sensitive topics.

 Strategic planning involves making changes.
 To have an impact on the direction of the company it’s essential to question the status quo.
 If difficult topics are avoided, developing a business strategy becomes a futile exercise.

 After all, the strategy consultant was brought in to help develop solutions, not to leave things the way they are.